The perils of making investment predictions

-Over ninety-three per cent of normal volatility could be attributed to asset allocation.
+Over ninety-three percent of normal volatility could be attributed to asset allocation.
 Effectively, how much of your investments are in stocks or bonds is the most important investment decision you make.

-Less than seven per cent of the normal market fluctuations could be attributed to security selection or market timing.
+Less than seven percent of the normal market fluctuations could be attributed to security selection or market timing.
 Despite this knowledge, many investors make predictions on what stocks to purchase and when to make that purchase.

-If investors were successful with predicting the future they would only influence under seven percent of their investment performance.
+If investors were successful in predicting the future they would only influence under seven percent of their investment performance.
 Success or failure is determined by asset allocation; not by attempting to predict and implement short –term buy and sell decisions.

 If predicting was reliable then professional money managers would be able to turn that skill into successful investment returns.
 That does not happen.